-G raduation is held once a year in the spring.
-All students planning to graduate from any program must submit a completed "Application to Graduate" form to the Registry by December 15 prior to their intended graduation.
+raduation is held once a year in the spring.
+All students planning to graduate from any program must submit a completed "Application to Graduate" form to the Registry by

+December 15 prior to their intended graduation.
 "Application to Graduate" forms are available in the Registry.
-The "Application to Graduate" must be fully completed including the student's advisor's signature, the division head's signature, the student's signature and accompanied by a \$25 fee (before December 15).
-Late "Applications to Graduate" will be accepted until the last day in February accompanied by a fee of \$50.
+The "Application to Graduate" must be fully completed including the student's advisor's signature, the Division Chairperson's signature, the student's signature and accompanied by a \$30 fee (before December 15).
+Late "Applications to Graduate" will be accepted until the last day in February accompanied by a fee of \$60.

 The application fee is assessed to all graduands regardless of their attendance at the ceremony.
+As well, applicants who have previously applied must also pay the fee.